EvidentSecurity/esp-sdk-java/docs/ReportExportApi.md

 <a name="sendToIntegration"></a>
 # **sendToIntegration**
-> Meta sendToIntegration(reportIds, integrationId, filter)
+> Meta sendToIntegration(integrationId, reportIds, filter)

 Export all alerts on reports to an integration